ruslanmv/How-to-run-Gradio-on-SageMaker-Notebook/README.md

-# How  to deploy a Machine Learning Model WebApp on AWS Cloud SageMaker Notebook - DALLE
+# How  to deploy a Machine Learning Model WebApp on AWS Cloud SageMaker Notebook

 Sometimes when you need to deploying **machine learning models** in **production** and **graphics-intensive applications** and you have not enough power computing to satisfy your needs.
 Then you can use the following blog post to solve this issue.
 Instead of upgrade your  cluster of your company or personal computer, you can use the cloud.

 With **Amazon Web Services** you can simply  create an instance with the adequate requirements for your Web Application .

-In this blog post I will show how to create a web application on **AWS SageMaker** Notebook and

-connect with from your computer.
+In this blog post I will show how to create a web application on **AWS SageMaker** Notebook and connect with from your computer.

 In particular we will create an application that will create a **video from a text** by using one of the amazing techniques to generation of images from a text by using **DALL-E**.